In connected companies, MDs can motivate people to build a better business together

 Comms leaders who give people a platform to share their ideas will reap the rewards.
 As Ashley Bellview, Director of Internal Communication at Booking.com, says: "The ideas don't sit with the few but with the many.
 To harness that energy, connected companies have to find a way to generate ideas from the group."

-Using a collaboration and communication platform that connects people naturally brings them closer together, making collaboration faster and building a stronger company culture.
+Using a communication platform that connects people naturally brings them closer together, making team collaboration faster and building a stronger company culture.

 That culture may be built from the bottom, but it can be nurtured from the top by leaders who are present on the platform.
 This might require a change of approach.
 As Daniel Sundin, Director of Internal Comms at Petco, puts it, "Words don't matter as much as authenticity.
 Say your heart.
 People want to hear from you."

 Daniel Sundin video

 In connected companies, IT leaders can get information into the hands of people when they need it